 Green turtles, loggerhead turtles and hawksbill turtles, three of the world’s seven species of marine turtles, nest on mainland beaches adjacent to Ningaloo Reef during the summer months between November and April annually.

-If you would like to view nesting marine turtles DEC strongly recommends that you visit the Jurabi Turtle Centre
+If you would like to view nesting marine turtles DPAW strongly recommends that you visit the Jurabi Turtle Centre

 and encourages you to participate in a guided experience.

 By participating in guided turtle experiences, you are actively helping to conserve marine turtles and will have a better opportunity to view marine turtles nesting in the natural environment.

 Located in the Jurabi Coastal Reserve 13 kilometres from Exmouth Township, the Jurabi Turtle Centre

 is an interpretive educational facility constructed in recognition of the urgent need to manage turtle-visitor interaction and minimise the impact of human disturbance on nesting marine turtles along the Ningaloo coast.
 The centre provides a focus for marine turtle conservation and education and facilitates a sustainable turtle observation program.
 Educational displays and signage inform visitors about turtle biology and behaviour, threats, appropriate observation techniques and conservation strategies.
 This material is accessible to the public at all times.